-Lars T Lih argues that “Lenin’s rejection of the actual parties of the Second International does not mean he is rejecting its party ideal“.(1) But in attempting to distil social democracy from Bolshevism, he distorts the history of Bolshevism and misinterprets Lenin’s politics.
-His interpretation of Lenin’s comment in Left Wing Communism: An Infantile Disorder, that “As a current of political thought and as a political party, Bolshevism has existed since 1903″(2) is that “the reader gets no idea when and how the Bolsheviks moved from a ‘trend of political thought’ to a ‘political party’”.
-Lenin is “simply not interested in this aspect of Bolshevik History“.(3) But the question is, why did Lenin not address the crucial point about the origins of the Bolshevik party?
+Lars T Lih argues that “Lenin’s rejection of the actual parties of the Second International does not mean he is rejecting its party ideal“.(1) But in emphasising the social democratic political influence on Lenin does Lars misinterpret Lenin’s presentation of the History of the Bolshevik party ?
+His interpretation of Lenin’s comment in Left Wing Communism: An Infantile Disorder, that “As a current of political thought and as a political party, Bolshevism has existed since 1903,”(2) is that “the reader gets no idea when and how the Bolsheviks moved from a ‘trend of political thought’ to a ‘political party'”.
+For Lars,Lenin is “simply not interested in this aspect of Bolshevik History“.(3) But the question is, why did Lenin not address the crucial point about the origins of the Bolshevik party?

 Lenin had always regarded workers democracy as desirable in some circumstances, but not essential and integral to socialist advance.
 Sometimes it was a luxury which could be dispensed with.
-His instinct was for direction from above, ‘the sterile spirit of the foreman’, to use Rosa Luxemburg’s phrase.
-In the opinion of Victor Serge, the Bolshevik Government, “was libertarian in words and only for a short time, during the brief period of Soviet Democracy, which extended from October 1917, to the summer of 1918.
+His instinct was for a direction from above, the sterile spirit of the supervisor, to use Rosa Luxemburg’s phrase.
+In the opinion of Victor Serge, the Bolshevik government, “was libertarian in words and only for a short time, during the brief period of Soviet Democracy, which extended from October 1917, to the summer of 1918.
 Then it pulled itself together and resolutely entered the path of old ‘statism’ – authoritarian, and soon totalitarian.
-It lacked the sense of liberty.”(8) The commune state administered from below was rejected and the Social Democratic view of trust in the state replaced confidence in the creative instinct of the workers themselves.
-The political choice after the 1917 October revolution, to root the revolution in the party leadership and the state, rather than the mass organisations of the workers, planted the seed of counter revolution which grew and developed with the party state administration.
-“The Bolshevik Vanguardism and statism made them blind to the creative potential of democratic workers organisations, intolerant of other working class political forces and ruthless in silencing dissent”.(9)
+It lacked the sense of liberty.”(8) The commune state administered from below was rejected, and the Social Democratic view of trust in the state replaced confidence in the creative instinct of the workers themselves.
+The political choice after the 1917 October revolution, to root the revolution in the party leadership and the state, rather than the mass organisations of the workers, planted the seed of counter-revolution which grew and developed within the party- state administration.
+“From very early on (1918-19) the Bolshevik state was anathema to socialist creativity,emasculating soviets and trade unions”.(9)

-Lenin’s critics within the Bolshevik party all stressed that the state and party bureaucracy was the result of the move away from workers self activity.
+Lenin’s critics within the Bolshevik party all stressed that the state and party bureaucracy was the result of the move away from workers self-activity.
 Kollontai summed up the attitude of workers disillusioned with Lenin’s Government when she concluded, “we give no freedom to class activity, we are afraid of criticism, we have ceased to rely on the masses”.(10) Ossinsky’s criticism of the top down instruction to obey, without question, the single will of the factory manager is another good example.
 “If the proletariat does not know how to create the necessary prerequisite of the socialist organisation of labour no one can do this for it”.(11) Many oppositionists, including Ossinsky and Miasnikov made the point that if the stick was raised against the workers, it would end up in the hands of a new oppressive, exploitative class.
-This kind of criticism was dismissed by Lenin, in his typical abusive and dishonest style, as left wing childishness, petty Bourgeois and anarchist.
+This kind of criticism was dismissed by Lenin, in his typical abusive and dishonest style, as left-wing childishness, petty Bourgeois and anarchist.
 Lars T Lih is at his best pedantic self when he translates the phrase infantile disorder as a disorder of childhood and then growing pains!
 It is almost as if Lenin was the most polite and honest of all polemicists.
 To describe his critics as childish is not a debate, it was part of the cult of the party leader and his correct strategy and tactics.

 1 Lars T Lih, ‘Bolshevism and revolutionary social democracy‘